John Mackenzie, Lord MacLeod: Life

-Leaving Scotland, Mackenzie initially lived in Berlin with Field Marshal Keith, who assisted him in obtaining a commission in the Swedish Army in 1750.
-Receiving financial assistance to equip himself for service from Georges de Boulogne, on the recommendation of Lord George Murray, he entered service in Swedish Pomerania as a mercenary.
-Described by Lord George as "a young man of real merit", he was expected to gain promotion in the service of the Swedish King.
-This expectation was realized during his service to the Crown of Sweden for twenty-seven years with distinction, obtaining the rank of Lieutenant-General, and subsequently being decorated with the award of Commander, Order of the Sword of Sweden.

-During the Seven Years' War he joined the Prussian Army as a volunteer, serving through the second campaign of 1757.
-Created a Count of Sweden he returned to Scotland in 1771 and was the first colonel of the 73rd Foot (MacLeod's Highlanders, 71st Foot) from 1772, and then 1st Battalion, The Highland Light Infantry in 1777.
+Leaving Scotland, Mackenzie initially lived in Berlin with Field Marshal James Francis Edward Keith, who assisted him in obtaining a commission in the Swedish Army in 1750.
+Receiving financial assistance to equip himself for service from Georges de Boulogne, on the recommendation of Lord George Murray, he was stationed in Swedish Pomerania.
+Described by Murray as "a young man of real merit", he served in the Swedish army for 27 years with distinction, reaching the rank of lieutenant general and being decorated with the award of Commander of the Order of the Sword.
+During the Seven Years' War he joined the Prussian Army as a volunteer, serving in the Pomeranian War of 1757.
+Created a Count of Sweden he returned to Scotland in 1771 and joined the British Army, becoming the first colonel of the 73rd Foot from 1772, which became the 71st Foot in 1777.

-On 9 December 1778 his Swedish title was recognised by King George III.
-From 1779 he served with his regiment in the East Indies Campaign against Hyder Ali, joining the army under Major-General Sir Hector Munro assembled at St. Thomas Mount, Madras, in July 1780.
+On 9 December 1778 his Swedish title was recognised by George III.
+In 1779 he was sent to India with his regiment to serve in the Second Anglo-Mysore War, joining the army under Major-general Sir Hector Munro at St. Thomas Mount, Madras in July 1780.
 Although he wasn't with the battalion at the time, it was completely destroyed during the Battle of Conjeveram on 10 September 1780.
-Following disagreement with Major-General Munro on the loss of the battle, John Mackenzie returned to Scotland, but remained the regiment's Colonel until his death.
-He was promoted to major-general in 1784.

-Returning to Scotland John Mackenzie settled in Ross-shire where he entered politics holding the office of Member of Parliament (Tory) between 1780 and 1784.
+Following disagreements with Munro over the defeat, Mackenzie returned to Scotland, but remained the regiment's colonel until his death.
+Mackenzie settled in Ross-shire, whose parliamentary constituency he had represented in the House of Commons of Great Britain as a Tory MP between 1780 and 1784.

-Promoted to the rank of Major-General in 1782, he regained his family estates in 1784, restored to him by Act of Parliament, for a payment of £19,010 for debts on the estates.
+Promoted to major general in 1782, Mackenzie regained his family estates in 1784, restored to him by Act of Parliament, for a payment of £19,010 for debts on the estates.
 He spent the rest of his life on the estate which he greatly improved, planting thousands of trees, and building a new mansion, Tarbat House.

-John Mackenzie died in Edinburgh on 2 April 1789 following a year of illness, without descendants and was buried at the Canongate Kirkyard, Edinburgh.
-The grave lies immediately to the right (east) upon entering the churchyard.
-His estates passed to his cousin, Kenneth Mackenzie.
+Mackenzie died in Edinburgh on 2 April 1789 following a year of illness, without descendants and was buried at the Canongate Kirkyard.
+His estates passed to his cousin Kenneth.